 Wales packs more castles per square mile than any other country in Europe.
-From Caernarfon Castle’s polygonal towers to Castell Coch’s fairy tale turrets above ancient beech woods, these tourist attractions in wales span 2,000 years of conflict and culture.
+From Caernarfon Castle’s polygonal towers to Castell Coch’s fairy tale turrets above ancient beech woods, these attractions in wales span 2,000 years of conflict and culture.

 Three National Parks guard the most dramatic terrain in wales great britain.
 Snowdonia’s (Eryri) peaks challenge hikers, the Brecon Beacons’ waterfall trails reward gentle walkers, and the Pembrokeshire Coast traces 186 miles of hidden coves.
 Add Zip World’s record breaking zip wire and Llechwedd Slate Caverns’ underground adventures, and you begin to see why stuff to do in wales never runs short.